jjnether/obsidian_backup/jnetherton/DA/Active Orders/111321 - Camp Humphreys.md

 	- this ok?
 - PB lock says hold for 3 sec, but logic doesn't really show any timer
 - Voltage Live DP used to be logic from an input contact.
 Ok to leave out, or do I use 59 element somehow?
+- Batt test is on 8 hour timer, that ok?

 Kirk Keys:
 - TNI